dutch-dwellings/dutch-dwelling-database/README.md

 ### Get required datasets

-We try to automatically download as many datasets as possible, but some you still need to put into `data` manually since these datasets are not easily/freely available:
+We try to automatically download as many datasets as possible.
+Only the BAG cannot be downloaded easily, so for that you will need to manually copy the file into the `data` folder:

+- BAG (custom export enriched with dwelling types): `BAG_Invoer_RuimtelijkeData_BAG_vbo_woonfunctie_studiegebied_Export.csv`

+If you want to do analysis on the WoON survey, you also need to copy the WoON results to `data`, but it is not required for the pipeline:

 - WoON survey: `WoON2018energie_e_1.0.csv`
-- BAG (custom export enriched with dwelling types): `BAG_Invoer_RuimtelijkeData_BAG_vbo_woonfunctie_studiegebied_Export.csv`

 ### Loading
-To download the rest of the data sets and load all of them, run the setup tool:
+To download the rest of the data sets and load all of them, make sure that you are connected to the internet and run the setup tool:

 ```
 python setup.py
 ```

+The setup tool should work idempotently: running it twice has the same effect of running it once (except when there are datasets missing in the first run of course).
+This means you can run it as often as you like (even though that should have no effect).

 ### CBS datasets